lucidrains/imagen-pytorch/README.md

 images.shape # (3, 3, 256, 256)
 ```

 For simpler training, you can directly supply text strings instead of precomputing text encodings.
-(Although for scaling purposes, you will definitely want to precopmute the textual embeddings + mask)
+(Although for scaling purposes, you will definitely want to precompute the textual embeddings + mask)

 The number of textual captions must match the batch size of the images if you go this route.